 Texas

-The city where a working cattle drive and one of America's great museum districts share a zip code — Cowtown and high culture, no income tax, and a major-hub airport twenty minutes away.
+The city where a working cattle drive and one of America's great museum districts share a zip code: Cowtown and high culture, no income tax, and a major-hub airport twenty minutes away.

 Fort Worth has spent a century being two things at once.
-It is "Cowtown" — a genuine Western city with a working historic Stockyards and the only twice-daily cattle drive in the world — and it is also home to the Kimbell, the Modern, and the Amon Carter, three world-class art museums on a single boulevard.
+It is "Cowtown", a genuine Western city with a working historic Stockyards and the only twice-daily cattle drive in the world, and it is also home to the Kimbell, the Modern, and the Amon Carter, three world-class art museums on a single boulevard.
 Most cities pick a lane.
 Fort Worth never did, and the retirees who love it are usually the ones who like that it didn't.
 The ones who leave tend to leave for one of two reasons: the summer, or because they wanted true big-city density and found a friendlier, more spread-out place instead.

 Fort Worth earned the nickname Cowtown honestly.
 In the late nineteenth century it was the last major stop on the Chisholm Trail, where cattle were rested, watered, and shipped north before the long drive to Kansas.
-The Stockyards grew into one of the great livestock markets in the country, and when the meatpacking era faded, Fort Worth did something unusual — it preserved the district rather than razing it.
+The Stockyards grew into one of the great livestock markets in the country, and when the meatpacking era faded, Fort Worth did something unusual.
+It preserved the district rather than razing it.
 Today the Stockyards still run a twice-daily cattle drive down brick streets, host the rodeo, and anchor a Western identity the city has never apologized for.
 This is not nostalgia staged for tourists; it's the actual historic core, kept alive.

 The other Fort Worth began with money and taste.
-Amon G. Carter, the newspaper magnate, and a small circle of oil-fortune families — the Kimbells, the Basses — decided their cattle town deserved real culture, and they bought it the way Texans buy things: at the top of the market.
+Amon G. Carter, the newspaper magnate, and a small circle of oil-fortune families, the Kimbells, the Basses, decided their cattle town deserved real culture, and they bought it the way Texans buy things: at the top of the market.
 The result is the Cultural District, three blocks of Camp Bowie Boulevard that hold the Kimbell (Louis Kahn's vaulted, light-washed masterpiece, widely called one of the finest museum buildings ever made), the Modern Art Museum of Fort Worth (Tadao Ando, glass pavilions over a reflecting pool), and the Amon Carter (Philip Johnson, American and Western art).
 It's the kind of museum row a city ten times the size would envy.

 What makes the place cohere is that it never chose.
-Downtown's Sundance Square — a privately restored, genuinely walkable district of brick and live music — sits a few minutes from honky-tonks where people two-step in boots.
+Downtown's Sundance Square, a privately restored, genuinely walkable district of brick and live music, sits a few minutes from honky-tonks where people two-step in boots.
 The opera and symphony perform blocks from Billy Bob's, billed as the world's largest honky-tonk.
 A retiree here can spend a morning with a Caravaggio at the Kimbell and an evening watching a cattle drive, and locals see no contradiction in that at all.
-Long overshadowed by Dallas next door, Fort Worth has quietly become the more livable of the two — friendlier, cheaper, and far more sure of who it is.
+Long overshadowed by Dallas next door, Fort Worth has quietly become the more livable of the two, friendlier, cheaper, and far more sure of who it is.

 On the district Cowtown kept

 The Stockyards gateway, where a twice-daily cattle drive still moves longhorns down brick streets past the honky-tonks.
 Fort Worth could have paved this over the way most cities did.
-It chose to keep it instead — which is the whole personality of the place in one decision.
+It chose to keep it instead, which is the whole personality of the place in one decision.

 Fort Worth is a large, spread-out metro, and the right neighborhood depends heavily on whether you want walkability, a big lot, or a country-club setting.
 The choices below cover the most common retiree picks, from the historic in-town premium to the planned and golf-oriented options on the edges.
 Pricing reflects May 2026 estimates and varies meaningfully by block, build year, and condition.

-Take the 7-question quiz.
-We'll match you across our database based on what actually matters to you — not what's trending.
+Take the quiz.
+We'll match you against every city on RetireMeHere based on what actually matters to you, not what's trending.

 Find My Match →